 Comprehensive and accessible, the book will be of interest to students and researchers of economics, development economics and policy, sociology and business studies as well as to journalists, public intellectuals and policymakers in developing countries.

 Acknowledgements.
 1. Introduction 2.
 Thinking Like an Economist, Especially in a Less Developed Country 3.
 The Ethical Basis of Economic Theory and Practice 4.
 Institutions, Morality Norms and Development 5.
 Amartya Sen’s Ideas in the Context of Socio-Economic Progress of Bangladesh 6.
 Is there an Economics of Social Business?
 Index.

 Wahiduddin Mahmud (PhD in economics, University of Cambridge) is a former Professor of Economics at the University of Dhaka and is currently Chairman, Economic Research Group, Dhaka.
-He is also affiliated with International Growth Centre at LSE and is on the Board of the Global Development Network.
-He was a member of the UN Committee for Development Policy and has held visiting research positions at the World Bank, UN Development Programme (UNDP), International Food Policy Research Institute (IFPRI), and Institute of Development Studies at University of Sussex.
+He is also affiliated with International Growth Centre at the London School of Economics and is on the Board of the Global Development Network.
+He was a member of the UN Committee for Development Policy and has held visiting research positions at the World Bank, UN Development Programme (UNDP), International Food Policy Research Institute (IFPRI) and Institute of Development Studies at the University of Sussex.
 He was a member of the caretaker government of Bangladesh in charge of the ministries of finance and planning.